Trump administration vying to own a big stake in Intel after SoftBank's $2 billion bet on company

 The U.S. government's negotiations to become a major Intel shareholder are coming on a heels of a $2 billion investment Japanese technology giant SoftBank Group disclosed late Monday that it plans to make in the Santa Clara, California, company.
 Softbank is accumulating its 2% stake in Intel at $23 per share — a slight discount from the stock's price when its investment was announced.

-Intel's shares surged nearly 7% to $25.32 in Tuesday's early afternoon trading on the news of Softbank's big bet on Intel, coupled with Trump's designs on the company.
+Intel's shares surged nearly 7% to close at $25.31 on the news of Softbank's big bet on Intel, coupled with Trump's designs on the company.

 SoftBank invests in an array of companies that it sees as holding long-term potential.
 It has been stepping up investments in the United States since Trump returned to the White House.
 In February, its chairman Masayoshi Son joined Trump, Sam Altman of OpenAI and Larry Ellison of Oracle in announcing a major investment of up to $500 billion in a project to develop artificial intelligence called Stargate.